James McKeen Cattell: Academia

 After completing his Ph.D. with Wundt in Germany in 1886, Cattell took up a lecturing post at the University of Cambridge in England, and became a Fellow of St. John's College at the University of Cambridge.
 He made occasional visits to the U.S., where he gave lectures at Bryn Mawr College in Bryn Mawr, Pennsylvania, and the University of Pennsylvania in Philadelphia.

 In 1889, he returned to the U.S. to become a professor of psychology at the University of Pennsylvania.
 In 1891, he moved to Columbia University, where he became department head of psychology, anthropology, and philosophy.
 In 1895, he was appointed president of the American Psychological Association.
-In 1888, he was elected as a member to the American Philosophical Society.
+In 1888, he was elected a member of the American Philosophical Society.

-From the beginning of his career, Cattell worked to establish psychology as a field as worthy of study as any of the hard physical sciences, such as chemistry or physics.
+From the beginning of his career, Cattell worked to establish psychology as a field as worthy of study as any of the physical sciences, such as chemistry or physics.
 He believed that further investigation would reveal that intellect itself could be parsed into standard units of measurements.
 He also established the methods of Wilhelm Wundt and Francis Galton, including mental testing, in the U.S.

 In 1917, Cattell and English professor Henry Wadsworth Longfellow Dana, grandson of Henry Wadsworth Longfellow and Richard Henry Dana Jr., were fired from Columbia University for opposing the United States’ conscription policy during World War I. He later sued the university and won an annuity.
 In 1921, he used the money that he gained from the settlement to start The Psychological Corporation to foster his interest in applied psychology.
 Because he was never able to really explain how psychologists apply their work, the organization failed until it was taken over by other psychologists who had experience in applied psychology.
 Towards the end of his life, Cattell edited and published journals.
 To help himself in the process, he created the Science Press Printing Company in order to produce his journals.
 He continued his work on journals until his death in 1944.